gu-benites/bedrock-v3/src/features/create-recipe/README.md

 ## 🌟 Overview

 The Essential Oil Recipe Creator is a 6-step wizard that guides users through a personalized journey to discover essential oils that may help with their specific health concerns.
-The application uses AI-powered recommendations to suggest therapeutic properties and essential oils based on user inputs.
+The application uses AI-powered recommendations with real-time streaming to suggest therapeutic properties and essential oils based on user inputs.

+### AI Streaming Integration

+The application now features advanced AI capabilities:

+- **Real-Time Analysis**: OpenAI Agents JS SDK provides streaming responses for immediate feedback
+- **Dynamic Step Processing**: Configuration-driven system supports any number of AI steps
+- **Data Transformation**: Automatic conversion between recipe-wizard and create-recipe formats
+- **Progressive Loading**: Users see results as they're generated, improving perceived performance
+- **Error Recovery**: Comprehensive error handling with retry capabilities

 ### User Journey